Balansemerket

 How to prevent discrimination and sexual harassment?
 How to work for diversity?

-A useful place to start is to map power relations and risks in the business.
+A A good place to start is by mapping power structures and identifying risks within your organization.

-The Equality and Discrimination Ombudsman lists a number of risk factors, risk situations and particularly vulnerable groups.
-Balansekunst has supplemented the lists, listing some risk factors that are typical and more specific to the arts and culture sector.
+The Equality and Anti-Discrimination Ombud provides an overview of common risk factors, risk situations, and particularly vulnerable groups.
+Balansekunst has expanded on this by identifying additional risk factors that are specific to the arts and culture sector.

 -